jptweb/IGME-340-Shared/projects/p3_roll_your_own_expectations.md

 Both paths are equally valid.
 Choose based on your project and interests!

-> Because everyones project is differen't it's impossible to just give people a checklist of exactly what to do; so you must carefully understand these guidelines and reach out to me for clarification.
+> Because everyones project is differen't it's impossible to just give people a checklist of exactly what to do; so you must carefully understand these guidelines and/or contact me with questions about your features.
 I may also be able to respond to issues / questions you put in your proposal!

 **The key to success:** Document your work!
 I can only grade what I can see.